1. What is a heat pump and how does it work?

 3. Is my home suitable for a heat pump?

-The suitability of your home for a heat pump depends on various factors:
+The suitability of your home for a heat pump depends on several factors:

-• Insulation: Well-insulated homes are ideal for heat pumps because they lose less heat.
-This means that the efficiency of the heat pump is higher, which leads to lower energy costs.
+- Insulation: Well-insulated homes are ideal for heat pumps because they lose less heat.
+This means the heat pump is more efficient, leading to lower energy costs.

-• Surface area and volume: A larger home may require a more powerful heat pump to provide sufficient heat.
+- Surface area and volume: A larger home may need a more powerful heat pump to provide sufficient heat.

 4. What are the costs of a heat pump?